jamf/JamfMigrator/README.md

 ## History

+**v4.1.2**

+* Added site None to list of available sites to migrate to.
+* Increased concurrent threads for post/put/delete from 1 to 3.
+* Speedier listing of objects when using selective migration.

 **v4.1.0**

 * Added the ability to migrate disk encryption configurations.
 Since passwords cannot be migrated Institutional configurations containing the private key will not migrate.